 F. Giving and Receiving Gifts and Entertainment

-- Management and Employees are prohibited from giving or receiving any gifts and/or entertaiment to/from other parties as a form of remuneration and/or expression of interpersonal sympathy related to work and/or their position.
+- Management and Employee are prohibited from giving or receiving any gifts and/or entertaiment to/from other parties as a form of remuneration and/or expression of interpersonal sympathy related to work and/or their position.

-- In the event that Management and Employees receive gifts and/or entertaiment and for some reason it is difficult for the gift to be returned, Management and Employees must report the gift to the Company.
+- In the event that Management and Employees receive gifts and/or entertaiment and for some reason is difficult to be returned, Management and Employees must report the gift to the Company.

 - Giving gifts and/or entertainment may only be performed by Management and Employees appointed by the Company to maintain goodwill and this should be implemented in accordance with the prevailing provisions and not contrary to the Company's values.

 G. Protection and Utilization of Facilities of Customer, Client and Vendors

 - Management and Employees are not allowed to use or receive facilities or favours from customers, clients, and or vendors and are not permitted to obtain or request loans from them for personal purposes.